Slow Query Log¶

 log_slow_rate_limit is effective it will be reflected in the slow query log for each written query.
 Example of the output looks like this:

 Command Line: Yes Config File: Yes Scope: Global Dynamic: Yes Variable Type: Boolean Default Value: TRUE Range: TRUE/FALSE

 TRUE, statements executed by stored procedures are logged to the slow if it is open.

-- Percona Server implemented improvements for logging of stored procedures to the slow query log:
+- Percona Server for MySQL implemented improvements for logging of stored procedures to the slow query log:

 - Each query from a stored procedure is now logged to the slow query log individually